 We get inundated with emails and questions asking how someone can travel around the world, especially since they are drowning in debt, have little money, or just graduated from University.

-Our first suggestion is make it a working holiday.
+Our first suggestion is to work abroad!

 I first left to travel in 1997, three days after I graduated from University and with very little money.
 After a 3-month backpacking trip through Indonesia, I arrived in London with no money, no job, no place to stay, and no friends.